DelfinoRT/Boss-Of-The-SOC-v3-Blue-Team-Lab/Lab Activities.md

 ```
 🟢 **Answer**: E5-2676

-## ❓TASK❓ Bud accidentally makes an S3 bucket publicly accessible.
+## ❓TASK #5❓ Bud accidentally makes an S3 bucket publicly accessible.
 What is the event ID of the API call that enabled public access?
 Answer guidance: Include any special characters/punctuation.

 Did a quick search trying to find the account belonging to our guy "Bud", most probably "bstoll" or "btun"
 ```